Bless This House (British TV series): Production

-The show was produced and directed by William G. Stewart, later the host of Channel 4’s 15 to 1 game show, and had theme music written by Geoff Love.
+The show was produced and directed by William G. Stewart, later the host of Channel 4's 15 to 1 game show, and had theme music written by Geoff Love.
 A comic strip version was also produced, written by Angus Allan and printed in TV comic Look-in.
-The first seven episodes were made in black-and-white due to the ITV colour strike.
+The first seven episodes of series one were made in black-and-white due to the ITV colour strike.
 Every episode was recorded in Studio 1 at Thames Television's Teddington Studios.

-The series ended in 1976.
+The series ended in 1976 after a total of 65 episodes.
 Four days after the broadcast of the final episode of the sixth series, Sid James collapsed on stage at the Sunderland Empire Theatre during a performance of The Mating Season after failing to respond to a cue.
 James had suffered a heart attack and later died on the way to the hospital.
 He was 62 years old.

-At the time of James's death, plans were already in place for a seventh and eighth series of the show, and a second feature film.
+At the time of James's death, plans were already in place for a seventh and eighth series of the show, and a second feature film but it was eventually cancelled.
 Ironically, James had told his co-star Diana Coupland, "it's such fun and so successful, we'll still be working on Bless This House till one of us kicks the bucket."